Your DAW sees it as hardware. The data travels over Ethernet.

 Virtual MIDI ports, zero configuration, mDNS peer discovery.
 LAN-native.

 Zero config.
 Real time.
 LAN native. — No cables.
 No drivers.
+No reboot.
 No surprises at showtime.

 Define your virtual MIDI ports, set the direction, choose the network interface.
 MIDInet handles the rest — peer discovery, routing, transport.
 No IP addresses to manage.